senkin13/vectorstore-chunk-visualization/README.md

 ## Accelerator overview

-The following steps outline the accelerator workflow.
+The following steps outline the accelerator workflow.If you have errors refresh browser and click button again always can solve network or azure api issues.

 ## From nextgen->registry->application, build a streamlit application.
 ![add_app_source](add_app_source.png)